Codecademy/docs/content/python/concepts/regex/terms/split/split.md

 ---
-Title: 're.split()'
+Title: "re.split()"
-Description: 'Divides a string into substrings at each occurrence of the specified character(s).'
+Description: "Divides a string into substrings at each occurrence of the specified character(s)."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Strings'
+  - "Strings"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'introduction-to-regular-expressions'
+  - "introduction-to-regular-expressions"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.split()` method of the `re` module divides a string into substrings at each occurrence of the specified character(s).
 This method is a good alternative to the default [`.split()` string method](https://www.codecademy.com/resources/docs/python/strings/split) for instances that require matching multiple characters.